kevinptx/patientApp/README.md

 # patientApp is a Java Spring Boot project for doctors, nurses, and medical providers to keep track of patient data.
 It is the personal capstone project for Devmountain's Java Spring Boot program.
+It employs all CRUD operations (Create, Read/Retrieve, Update, and Delete), which are the four basic functions of the persistence storage.

 ## A GIF of the app.
 It is still under development:
 ### Note: GIF quality has been purposely reduced using Gifski in order to decrease file size for the purpose of uploading on GitHub.